intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Once deviations become entrenched, there is little that can be done to rectify the situation.

-For widely used protocols, the massive scale of the Internet makes large scale interoperability testing infeasible for all a privileged few.
+For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 Without good maintenance, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.